Coronavirus service disruption

 If you need to make a payment, visit our Pay page for instructions on how you can do this without visiting the Civic Centre.
 Please do not send cash in the post, it is not secure and uninsured.

 Processing times (all): We are endeavouring to deal with all enquires as quickly as possible but this is a very challenging situation.
 We are reassigning resources to priority areas.

-- sealing personal waste such as tissues and disposable cleaning cloths in smaller plastic bags
+- Seal waste such as tissues and disposable cleaning cloths in smaller plastic bags

-- storing these bags for 72 hours before bagging
+- Store these bags separately to your normal waste for 72 hours before double bagging them

-- placing these double bagged bags in your refuse wheeled bin (grey bin)
+- Place the double bagged bags in your refuse wheeled bin (Grey bin)

 - If your savings are below £10k (£16k for pensioners) you may be entitled to Council Tax Reduction.
 To estimate your entitlement you can visit https://www.entitledto.co.uk/